 - 4 cups cooked low FODMAP pasta (I like Taste Republic Gluten-Free Fettuccine)

-- 1 (15 oz.) jar roasted red peppers, drained (or 2 cups freshly roasted red bell peppers)
+- 1 (15-ounce) jar roasted red peppers, drained (or 2 medium freshly roasted red bell peppers)

-- 1 cup unsweetened low FODMAP milk (I like almond milk)
+- 1 cup low FODMAP milk (I use unsweetened almond milk)

-- 3 Tbsp. nutritional yeast (or parmesan cheese)
+- 3 tablespoons nutritional yeast (or parmesan cheese)

 - Optional: If using freshly roasted red peppers, start with the next section of instructions before moving to the pasta step.